 Non-compete agreements must also be reasonably limited.
 The employer cannot enforce an agreement that unreasonably limits the employee’s ability to earn a living.
 The employer can enforce an agreement that prevents the employee from competing in the same geographic market for a certain time period in the same line of business to protect the employer’s customer base and market power.
 In the modern transnational business environment and internet marketing, the geographic limits may reasonably be global in some cases where the employer is very large or seriously markets products and services through the internet.
 Not every business with a website can claim global limits.

-It is important to understand both what benefits you are receiving under a severance agreement and what rights you are giving up.
+It is important to understand what benefits you receive under a severance agreement and what rights you give up.
 Employers like to write severance agreements heavily in their favor.
 There may be a very broad waiver of rights to sue the employer and a broad non-compete agreement.
 It is vital that you understand whether you may have any claims against your employer for wages, discrimination, employment benefits, or anything else, before signing a severance agreement. it is also important to understand how it may limit your ability to obtain future employment.
 You should also understand what benefits you are receiving under the severance agreement.
 You may be able to negotiate the terms of the severance agreement.

 Whether you should sign a severance agreement in Texas

 You should not sign a severance agreement until you have had a chance to thoroughly consider the terms.
 You should consult with an employment attorney to discuss the terms and ramifications.
 If you are over forty you must be given at least twenty-one days (and in some cases up to forty-five days) to consider the agreement.
 The agreement also should advise you to consult with an employment attorney.
 Without these terms in the agreement, any included waiver of rights or claims may be unenforceable.